 You will gain valuable accountancy work experience from your employer as well as gaining a recognised professional qualification and earning a regular salary.

 This Higher Apprenticeship programme will allow you to start your highly-skilled career without the student debt that your university peers will have accumulated during their degree course – providing a real alternative to university.

 Getting a Higher Apprenticeship with an employer is the same as getting a job.
 Following submission of your application, you will be invited to go through the employer’s recruitment process.
 It will be competitive and there are likely to be a number of people applying for each Higher Apprenticeship vacancy, so you will need to sell yourself and convince the employer that you are the right person for the role.Apprentices may be recent school leavers who have undertaken A Levels or other suitable Level 3 qualifications or be currently employed in an organisation with a suitable accounts department who will be changing roles to take on the HLA in Accountancy or anyone who has a keen interest in developing a career in Accountancy.

-Candidates must be at least 18 years of age and meet the minimum entry criteria set by the awarding body, Accounting Technicians Ireland.
+- At least 18 years of age and meet the minimum entry criteria set by the awarding body, Accounting Technicians Ireland.
 The criteria is currently 96 UCAS tariff points or CCC at A Level, grade B at GCSE level in Mathematics or Accountancy and grade C at GCSE level in English.
 For those over 23 years of age, relevant work experience or a recommendation from your employer is required.

-Third country nationals, including European Union (EU), European Economic Area (EEA) and Swiss Nationals and their family members, are eligible to undertake a HLA provided they have a right to live and work in the UK.
-See HLA page for further details.
+- Third country nationals, including European Union (EU), European Economic Area (EEA) and Swiss Nationals and their family members, are eligible to undertake a HLA provided they have a right to live and work in the UK.
+See HLA page for further details

 All applicants will be required to attend an interview.